The Problem Pitch Competition

 PITCH A PROBLEM

 The Problem Pitch Competition invites teams of up to four students to choose an important industry problem, and thoroughly research it to understand its history, scope, and impact, before pitching the findings to a panel of judges on October 17, to compete for a share of $7,500 in grant funding.*

-Applications for the Problem Pitch Competition will open September 12 – 26.
+Applications for the Problem Pitch Competition are now closed.

 Pitches are not to exceed five minutes and must clearly answer the Problem Pitch Questions, with research and sources cited: